(Translate this site)

 The van's only side windows were in its driver and passenger side doors.
 I figured the passenger was going to shoot at me like before.

-.38 or flare gun? .38 I decided, pulling it out of my pocket.
+38 or flare gun?
+38 I decided, pulling it out of my pocket.
 I hadn't reloaded since shooting Gannon, so I had just three rounds left in the pistol.
 Not many at all to waste trying just to scare somebody off.

 I kept my left hand on the steering wheel, trying to be acutely aware of everything going on ahead and behind and beside me all at once, even as I held my pistol in my right, out of sight of the van occupants.

-The van now ahead of me had double-doors on the back with a small window in each.
+The van now ahead of me had double-doors on the back, with a small window in each.
 I thought I saw movement inside, but that didn't necessarily mean anything, I kept telling myself.
-I was terrified that the recent attacks might get me so paranoid I'd shoot up a family or something.
+I was terrified that the recent attacks might get me so paranoid that I'd shoot up a family or something.
 I kept telling myself I had to calm down!

-I was about to put the safety back on my pistol and put it into a nook behind my passenger seat when the twin tail doors on the van flew open and a couple guys with shotguns became visible.
+I was about to put the safety back on my pistol, and put it into a nook behind my passenger seat, when the twin tail doors on the van flew open, and a couple guys with shotguns became visible.

 The somewhat sideways detour up the slope and the engine-faltering combined with the van's movement to quickly put something less than fifty yards distance between us and the enemy vehicle.
-The van driver had slammed on the brakes and moved into the emergency lane-- I figured to stop and back up for a better shot at me.
-Fortunately all this really threw the shooters inside around, and they hadn't yet hit me with anything that I could tell.
+The van driver had slammed on the brakes and moved into the nearest emergency lane-- I figured to stop and back up for a better shot at me.
+Fortunately all this really threw the shooters inside around, and they hadn't yet hit us with anything that I could tell.

 I didn't have many options here.
-But so long as our speed was zilch and the engine was about to die anyway, I pushed the shifter into reverse, playing the gas pedal furiously in an attempt to keep my badly sputtering motor going.
+But so long as our speed was zilch, and the engine about to die anyway, I pushed the shifter into reverse, playing the gas pedal furiously in an attempt to keep my badly sputtering motor going.
 The van crew was quickly getting themselves back into order, coming to a complete stop up ahead in the emergency lane.

 My trans re-engaged and I spun the rear wheels to get us out of there, back down the slope and towards the road, Shadow coughing terribly the whole way.